Forking in Short and Tame Abstract Elementary Classes: Axioms of an independence relation and the definition of forking

 \end{enumerate}

 \end{defin}

-These axioms and their names are primarily drawn from \cite{makkaishelah}.
-Since our list of requirement is subset of the ones for good $\lambda$-frames, the notion introduced here is a much more general notion than good $\lambda$-frame; see Definition II.2.1 in \cite{shelahaecbook}.
-A large difference is that good $\lambda$-frames specify a distinguished set of types (called ``basic types'') that are a generalization of regular types in superstable theories.
+A discussion of these axioms and their relation to other nonforking notions is in order.

+As mentioned in the introduction, this notion is somewhat orthogonal to Shelah's notion of good $\lambda$-frames (see \cite[Definition II.2.1]{shelahaecbook}).
+While both attempt to axiomatize a nonforking relation, we allow greater generality by considering Galois types of arbitrary length over all models of a sufficiently large size.
+In contrast, Shelah deals with a subclass of unary Galois types only over a fixed size $\lambda$.
+On the other hand, since good $\lambda$-frames attempt to axiomatize superstability (rather than stability as we do here), good $\lambda$-frames have stronger continuity and local character properties.

-Notice that the Existence property implies that $M_0\in K_{\geq \kappa}$ is $\kappa$-saturated.
-However, this is not a serious restriction in comparison with Shelah's results on good frames.
-In all examples where Shelah has isolated good $\lambda$-frame, the ``base model'' $M_0$ is saturated and almost always the class is $\lambda$-categorical (e.g.\cite{shelahaecbook}.II.3.4 and .II.3.7 and \cite{shelahaecbook}.V.4.10).
-Theorem \ref{catexist} below shows that categoricity in some $\lambda = \lambda^{< \kappa}$ implies that all sufficiently large models are $\kappa$ saturated.
-In \cite{jrsh875}, Jarden and Shelah studied ``weak $\lambda$-frames,'' and our notion is also more general than that notion.
+Notice that the Existence property implies that $M_0\in K_{\geq \kappa}$ is $\kappa$-Galois saturated when $\dnf$ is $\kappa$-coheir.
+However, this is not a serious restriction in comparison with other work.
+In other cases where AECs have a strong nonforking notions, some level of categoricity is assumed; see Makkai and Shelah \cite{makkaishelah}, Shelah \cite[Section II.3]{shelahaecbook}, and Vasey \cite{vaseytameframe}.
+The categoricity hypotheses are used to ensure large amounts of Galois saturation, as we have here.
+Indeed, Theorem \ref{catexist} below shows that categoricity in some $\lambda = \lambda^{< \kappa}$ implies that all sufficiently large models are $\kappa$-Galois saturated.

-The monotonicity and invariance properties are actually necessary to justify our formulation of nonforking as based on types.
-Without them, whether or not a type doesn't fork over a base model could depend on the specific realization of the chosen type.
+The monotonicity and invariance properties are actually necessary to justify our formulation of nonforking as based on Galois types.
+Without them, whether or not a Galois type doesn't fork over a base model could depend on the specific realization of the chosen type.
 Since these properties are clearly satisfied by our definition of nonforking, this is not an issue.